-Weil Ware in the California Scene (1930s – 1960s)Their gift is a tribute to their daughter, Julia, and celebrates both her passion and proficiency for the ceramic arts, and it signifies their desire to ignite that passion in other young persons.
-The Weil Ware dinnerware, made in Los Angeles, was produced in mix and match forms and featured pastel shades with hand painted images of bamboo, mangos, and flowers.
-The exhibition includes the Siegler’s gift of vintage photographs taken in the Weil Ware plant (top, middle).
-This unique and never-before-seen pairing will offer visitors a glimpse into the work environment of these production facilities including modes of dress, jobs available, and technical aspects of the large and small ceramics companies present in Southern California by the 1950s.
+The largest segment of this exhibition consists of the Weil Ware donation made to AMOCA by Jody and Scott Siegler.
+Their gift is a tribute to their daughter, Julia, and celebrates both her passion and proficiency for the ceramic arts, and it signifies their desire to ignite that passion in other young persons.
+The Weil Ware dinnerware, made in Los Angeles, was produced in mix and match forms and featured pastel shades with hand-painted images of bamboo, mangos, and flowers.
+The exhibition includes the Siegler’s gift of vintage photographs taken in the Weil Ware plant.
+This unique and never-before-seen pairing will offer visitors a glimpse into the work environment of these production facilities including modes of dress, available jobs, and technical aspects of the large and small ceramics companies present in Southern California by the 1950s.